 SLC has developed a sector-leading facilitated workshop that we call a Think Tank.
-Typically, we select a hot industry topic – for example, leisure procurement or facility development – and invite senior representatives from councils, leisure operators and other key elements of the supply chain to discuss their own situation, review case studies, hear from colleagues and share experiences.
+Typically, we select a hot industry topic – for example, sustainable leisure partnerships, strategic planning or leisure procurements – and invite senior representatives from councils, leisure operators and other key elements of the supply chain to discuss their own situation, review case studies, hear from colleagues and share experiences.

 The environment is confidential, supportive and focused on our clients’ professional needs with no pre-arranged script or agenda.

 SLC Think Tanks are primarily aimed at public service senior officers and elected members with strategic responsibility for leisure and cultural services, and senior finance/transformation managers.
 SLC clients can attend Think Tanks free of charge.

 Why invest time in attending an SLC Think Tank?